jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 Networks and communications are also critical functions of the modern digital society.
-The reliability of individual networking links or devices cannot be guaranteed.
+The reliability of individual networking links or devices cannot always be guaranteed.
 As a result, various levels and forms of resiliency are often needed, for instance through redundancy.
-Yet, there is a question on how much redundancy is needed and how quickly a backup or resource increase due to capacity shortage can be activated.
+Yet, there is a question on how much redundancy is needed and how quickly a backup or resource increase can be activated due to increased demand.

 ### Motivation

-Outside implementation improvements, dynamic scaling is perhaps the method with most promise for reducing power consumption related environmental impacts.
+Outside of implementation improvements, dynamic scaling is potentially the most promising method for reducing power consumption related environmental impacts.
 Scaling can happen on a device-level (increasing performance as traffic levels grow) or a network segment level (increasing the number of active links or cellular base stations).

 Considering current fixed networking hardware, dynamic scaling might not have an impact in situations where there's only a single router or server serving a particular route, area, or function.
 Current routers and switches exhibit limited potential dynamic scaling because the focus is on high performance and a stable connectivity.
-Yet, technology does evolve, and e.g. Energy-Efficient Ethernet (EEE) is a good example of a networking-level specification to lower energy consumption in idle mode.
+There have been some recent improvements on this front as well. e.g. Energy-Efficient Ethernet (EEE) is a good example of a networking-level specification to lower energy consumption in idle mode.
 EEE has limited impact on a network that has continuous traffic.

-Resiliency can be implemented within a single routers, e.g. as a backup power supply, between routers and switches as multiple links between the same nodes, having different links between two end points, overlapping cellular coverage, etc. All these necessarily add more hardware to provide the same exact service.
+Resiliency can be implemented within a single router as well, e.g. as a backup power supply, between routers and switches as multiple links between the same nodes, having different links between two end points, overlapping cellular coverage, etc. All these necessarily add more hardware to provide the same exact service.
 Some of that hardware can be fully operational at all times and used to serve the traffic, while other links may be in hot or cold standby depending on the use case.

-In cellular networks, wireless coverage is typically built with significant overlapping coverage.
+Cellular networks are typically built with significant overlap in coverage areas of multiple base stations.
 Demand and business reasons dictate the design of the coverage, and regulations might dictate how reliable the cellular service should be.
-There is extensive work world-wide to optimize the operation of this overlapping coverage, e.g. by sleeping some sites at night time when traffic volumes are low.
+There is extensive work world-wide to optimize the operation of this overlapping coverage, e.g. by turning down some sites at night time when traffic volumes are low.
 A cellular basestation site can consume anything from a few kWh to ten or more kWh per provider.
 Modern cellular base stations do implement numerous features to scale the energy consumption.
-In general, a cellular base stations have a base energy consumption and traffic-dependent consumption, a somewhat similar behavior we can see in modern CPUs.
+In general, cellular base stations have a base energy consumption and traffic-dependent consumption, a somewhat similar behavior to what we can observe in modern CPUs.

 On the network level, most large systems have significant amount of redundancy and spare capacity.
-Where such capacity can be turned on or off to match the actual need at a given time, significant power consumption reductions can be achieved.
+Where such capacity can be turned on or off to match the actual need at a given time, significant reductions in power consumption can be achieved.

 ### Analysis

 Dynamic scaling could be seen as either an alternative or complementary to load stabilization, e.g., via "peak shaving".
 Perhaps the most realistic angle is that both are likely needed.

 The most rudimentary approach to dynamic scaling is just turning some resources off.
-However, often this is not sufficient, and a more graceful/engineered approach potentially yields better results.
+However this may not be sufficient, and a more graceful/engineered approach potentially yields better results.

-A network architects need to understand the impacts of scaling changes on users and traffic.
-These may include fate of ongoing sessions, latency/jitter, packets in flight, or running processes, attempts to contact resources that are no longer present, and the time it takes for the network to converge to its new state.
+Network architects need to understand the impacts of scaling changes on users and traffic.
+These may include the fate of ongoing sessions, latency/jitter, packets in flight, or running processes, attempts to contact resources that are no longer present, and the time it takes for the network to converge to its new state.

 Dynamic scaling requires an understanding of load levels for the network, so information collection is required.
 It also requires